sourabpramanik/payload-auth-plugin/README.md

-# Payload OAuth Plugin (Unofficial) [WIP]
+# Payload OAuth Plugin (Unofficial)
-> NOT TO BE USED IN PRODUCTION YET
+This plugin is designed to simplify the integration of multiple Open Authorization (OAuth) and OpenID Connect providers with Payload CMS.
+By leveraging pre-configured providers, developers can quickly and effortlessly set up authentication mechanisms.

-An OAuth sign-in plugin for the admin dashboard.
+> **Note: This plugin supports all versions of Payload CMS starting from version 3.0 and above.**

 ## Roadmap
 Ordered according to the priority